How to create an array in Python

 print("Original array:", np_array)

-To prevent unintended changes to your original numpy array, create an explicit copy of the slice using the .copy() method.
-By changing np_array[0:3] to np_array[0:3].copy(), you create a new, independent array.
-Now, modifications to the slice won't affect the original data.
-This is essential when you need to work with a subset of your data without altering the source array, a common scenario in data analysis.
+To prevent unintended changes to your original NumPy array, you can explicitly create a copy of the slice.
+By calling the .copy() method, as shown with sub_array = np_array[0:3].copy(), you create a new, independent array.
+Any modifications to this new array won't affect the original data.
+This is crucial when you need to manipulate a subset of an array without altering the source, a common scenario in data preprocessing.

 Fixing shape mismatches in array operations